permaweb/ao/servers/cu/README.md

 #### Entrypoint

-Finally, the entrypoint
-`/domain/index.js choosing the appropriate implementations from`client` and injecting them into the public apis.
+Finally, the entrypoint `/domain/index.js` sets up the appropriate implementations from `client` and injects them into the public apis.

 Anything outside of domain should only ever import from `domain/index.js`.